gfreivasc/jadi/README.md

 So we will have to place dllName somewhere the remote process can read.
 That is, of course, it's own memory.

 ### Write the memory, save it's address
 Thanks to our holy handle, we can do it!
-First we need to save space in to place our data.
-We'll need to allocate space in process memory and save it's address.
-We're saving the address of a space in the remote process' memory in one of our pointers.
-If you guessed we'd need long pointers, you were right!
+First we need to save space in our target memory to place our data.
+We'll need to allocate a range in process memory and save it's address.
+This address will have to be placed in an specific kind of pointer given that it lies in a different application.
+If you guessed we'd use long pointers, you were right!
-[`VirtualAllocEx`](https://msdn.microsoft.com/pt-br/library/windows/desktop/aa366890(v=vs.85).aspx) is what we need.
+To reserve our spot in the remote process' memory, [`VirtualAllocEx`](https://msdn.microsoft.com/pt-br/library/windows/desktop/aa366890(v=vs.85).aspx) is what we need.
 After we have this space allocated, we write to it (once again, through the handle, it's not our memory).
 Instead of a simple `strcpy`, we'll have to ask almighty [`WriteProcessMemory`](https://msdn.microsoft.com/pt-br/library/windows/desktop/ms681674(v=vs.85).aspx) for help.
 Finally, we have: